pytools4dart/pytools4dart/docs/user_guides/04_plots.md

 This notebooks shows the several ways of adding plots to a simulation.
 Indeed, there aer three ways of adding plots that will depend on the objective:

-  - fast and user-friendly interface: `add.plot`
+  - add plot one at a time: `simu.add.plot`
     - pros: easy for common options
-   - cons: limited to certain parameters, not addapted for more than a thousand plots (10 s)
+    - cons: limited to certain parameters, not adapted for more than a thousand plots (10 s)

+  - plots file or data.frame: `simu.add.plots`
+    - pros: adapted for large number of plots, accelerates DART mockup generation (much faster than with `plots.xml`)
+    - cons: limited to certain parameters, although most are available

-  - raw interface: `core.xsdobjs['plots'].Plots.add_Plot()`
+  - raw interface: `core.plots.Plots.add_Plot`
     - pros: all parameters accessible
     - cons: not addapted for more than a thousand plots (10 s.)

-  - plots file:

-   - pros: addapted for large number of plots, accelerates DART mockup generation (much faster than with `plots.xml`)
-   - cons: limited to certain parameters, although most are available